Feelings, felt senses, and intuition are the Window to The Soul. We connect with our…

 Travelling in Malaysia, on Borneo, I spend a few days exploring the Kinabatangan River.
-Besides sightseeing wildlife and luckily coming across Pigmy elephants, I walked through a dense muddy jungle, wearing leech socks in high gum boots.
+Besides sightseeing wildlife and luckily coming across Pigmy elephants, I walked through a dense muddy jungle, wearing leech socks in high gumboots.

-A few days later, I also explored a longer trek in Danum Valley, and warily flicked off leaches from my clothing, happy to later not find any under my cloths.
-Truth is I got my guide and my partner to flick them off for me, as I was a bit of a wimp, screeching a few many times.
+A few days later, I also explored a longer trek in Danum Valley, and warily flicked off leaches from my clothing, happy to later not find any under my clothes.
+Truth is I got my guide and my partner to flick them off for me, as I was a bit of a wimp, screeching a few times.
 Nevertheless, I did it and found profound spiritual meaning amongst the diversified wilderness.

-In the dense forest, the air was filled with fever-steamed humidity, the heat of the sun drenched by monsoon rain, left the air heavy with fragrances and moody exhaustion.
+In the dense forest, the air was filled with fever-steamed humidity, the heat of the sun-drenched by monsoon rain, left the air heavy with fragrances and moody exhaustion.
 My excitement flittered away into the surrounding foliage strewn with interlinking suspended roots and vines.

 Even the spirit of the forest had a strange presence, a demanding, devouring essence, ready to climb into and through whoever dared walk its buddy ground and furtive tree-scape.